Table of Contents

 Section 3.1: Methods of feature selection

 The feature selection methods in cfDNAanalyzer include four categories: embedded, filter, wrapper, and hybrid, implemented across four major parameters: --filterMethod, --wrapperMethod, --embeddedMethod, --hybridType.
-Users can select the appropriate parametres and run the cfDNAanalyzer based on their preferred method.
+Users can select the appropriate parameters and run the cfDNAanalyzer based on their preferred method.

 bash cfDNAanalyzer.sh \